aravharish/aravharish/README.md

 - 💞️ I’m looking to collaborate on projects that have vast statistical analysis involved, anything related to machine learning or data science intrigues me.
 - 📫 How to reach me:
-Contact me on Twitter: @aravharish3 or Discord: Arav#8904 - but please do message me saying you're from Github otherwise my paranoia would skyrocket
+Contact me on Twitter: @aravharish3 or Discord: Arav#8904 - but please do message me saying you're from Github.

 <!---
 aravharish/aravharish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.